 find inspiration When incorporating a new look into your home, it’s important to find sources of inspiration that guide your new design scheme and in terms of The Holiday, that can vary from the movie itself; the personal style of the characters; or even just the emotions drawn from the storyline.

 “The actual inspiration for the set came from the characters and the contrast of their lives,” says Radin.
 “In California vs. the English countryside, it’s rich (professional decorated) versus not-so-rich (DIY).”

 Think about which character resonates more with your current look – then, you can start to formulate a theme.

-Now that you’ve decided if you’re an Amanda or an Iris, it’s time to narrow down the differences in their style and decor.
+define the character Now that you’ve decided if you’re an Amanda or an Iris, it’s time to narrow down the differences in their style and decor.